TaitoUnited/full-stack-template/client/README.md

 FIGMA_FILE_ID=get-this-from-figma-project-url
 ```

+Before you can pull down the design system tokens from Figma ensure that the necessary variables (colors, text styles, etc.) have been [published](https://help.figma.com/hc/en-us/articles/360025508373-Publish-a-library).

 Then you can run `npm run design-system:sync` to pull down the tokens from the Figma project.
 This will store the tokens in `/styled-system/tokens` and you **should not** edit them manually but instead rerun the command in case you need to update the tokens.

 ## Internationalization